chaunceygardiner/weewx-loopdata/README.md

 # weewx-loopdata
 *Open source plugin for WeeWX software.

+Copyright (C)2020 by John A Kline (john@johnkline.com)

 ## Description

-LoopData is a WeeWX service to generate a json file (loop-data.txt) containing observations from loop packets as they are typically frequently generated in WeeWX (e.g, every 2s).
+LoopData is a WeeWX service that generates a json file (loop-data.txt) containing observations from loop packets, along with day high and low observations.
+Typically, loop packets are frequently generated in WeeWX (e.g, every 2s).
+With the constantly updating loop-data.txt file, one can write javascript to update a report.

-Copyright (C)2020 by John A Kline (john@johnkline.com)
+LoopData adds all observations for which there are daily summaries and also day high and low observations.

+Lastly, LoopData also includes in loop-data.txt 10 minute high wind gust, 24 hour barometer trend and windrose data.

 **THIS PLUGIN REQUIRES PYTHON 3 AND WEEWX 4**